core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 distinction between Confirmable or Non-Confirmable messages, and does not provide Acknowledgement or Reset messages.

-## Connection Health {#liveliness}
+## Connection Health {#ws-liveliness}

-When a client does not receive any response for some time after sending a CoAP request (or, similarly, when a client observes a resource and it does not receive any notification for some time), the connection between the WebSocket client and the WebSocket server may be lost or temporarily disrupted without the client being aware of it.

-To check the health of the WebSocket connection (and thereby of all active requests, if any), a client can send a CoAP Ping Signaling message ({{sec-ping}}).
-WebSocket Ping and unsolicited Pong frames as specified in Section 5.5 of {{RFC6455}} SHOULD NOT be used to ensure that redundant maintenance traffic is not transmitted.
+As with CoAP over TCP, the client can test the health of the CoAP over WebSocket connection by sending a CoAP Ping Signaling message ({{sec-ping}}).
+WebSocket Ping and unsolicited Pong frames (Section 5.5 of {{RFC6455}}) SHOULD NOT be used to ensure that redundant maintenance traffic is not transmitted.

 # Signaling